 For example, a passenger coach with a cab falls into the following categories: "Unit designed to carry passengers" and "Unit fitted with a cab".

-If it is equipped with a pantograph, it falls also in the category "electric unit", because it is supplied with electric energy in accordance with the ENE TSI (see definition of an electric unit given in the same clause).
+If it is equipped with a pantograph, it falls in the category "electric unit" too, because it is supplied with electric energy in accordance with the ENE TSI.